What is a Penn Abroad Exchange?

 - An Academic Advisor from your undergraduate school will assist with course selection, registration, and other academic matters.

-- A Penn Abroad Program Manager will assist with cultural and adjustment issues, serve as a liaison to your home institution, and provide support throughout the term.
+- A Penn Abroad Global Programs Manager will assist with cultural and adjustment issues, serve as a liaison to your home institution, and provide support throughout the term.

 Exchange Student Programming